iOS 16.2 will fix iPhone 14 Pro always-on screen issue

 A problem of autonomy

 In our tests, using the always-on display on the iPhone 14 Pro did not decrease battery life.
 But some people have had the opposite experience.
-For those who have experienced battery life issues, change lock screen by a solid black background could solve them.
+For those who have experienced battery life issues, change lock screen by a solid black background might solve them.
 Generally speaking, our tests also showed that the iPhone 14 series has a shorter battery life than the iPhone 13 series.

 The iOS 16.2 update is currently in beta and a final version will likely be available in this month of December,